KnudsenMorten/ClientInspectorV2/README.md

 #### .\ClientInspector.ps1 -function:PsGallery -scope [AllUsers|CurrentUser]
 This parameter requires another parameter: -scope [AllUsers | CurrentUser]

-ClientInspector will check if download latest version into the local path each time (approx 300 kb) If AzLogDcrIngest.psm1 is missing, script will terminate
+ClientInspector will check if the module is installed in the chosen scope.
+If not installed, it will automatically download latest version from Powershell Gallery and import-module.
+If client is running latest version, it will continue.

 Example
 ```